-Our approach provides a clear separation between the short-range component of the energy that is representable by a ANN and the long-range component that is not.
+Our approach provides a clear separation between the short-ranged component of the energy that is representable by a ANN and the long-ranged component that is not.
 We find that this separation provides an accurate and efficient means of modeling extended interfaces with ANNs.
-Figure~\ref{fig:ave_lcurve}A) shows typical initial learning curves for ANN-SR and ANN-LR models of the dipole fluid, demonstrating that the latter attains a significantly lower loss function, leading to more accurate predictions of properties and greater consistency between models.
+Figure~\ref{fig:ave_lcurve}A) shows an ensemble of initial learning curves for ANN-SR and ANN-LR models of the dipole fluid, demonstrating that the latter attains a significantly lower loss function, leading to more accurate predictions of properties and greater consistency between models.
 The converged loss function of the ANN-LR model is approximately an order of magnitude smaller than that of the ANN-SR model.
-This difference is expected, since the ANN-SR attempts to fit correlations between short-range structure and long-range energies that are not easily represented by the truncated symmetry functions.
+This difference is expected, since the ANN-SR attempts to fit correlations between short-ranged structure and long-ranged energies that are not easily represented by the truncated symmetry functions.

-Figure~\ref{fig:ave_lcurve}B) illustrates that this residual error in the ANN-SR models is due to the presence of the interface by plotting the force error averaged over an equilibrium trajectory conditioned by the $z$ value of the atom and normalized by the mean squared error of each model.
+Figure~\ref{fig:ave_lcurve}B) plots the force error averaged over an equilibrium trajectory conditioned by the $z$ value of the atom and normalized by the mean squared error of each model.
+This figure illustrates that the residual error in the ANN-SR models is mostly due to the presence of the interface.
 The errors in the bulk region of the slab are essentially the same in both models and very small, which indicates that both models are able to learn the short-ranged part of the potential well.
 Both models also exhibit larger errors at the interface compared to the bulk, which is a consequence of interfacial environments being underrepresented in the training set for the slab geometry.
-However, the errors in the ANN-SR model are much larger than the ANN-LR model at the interface, indicating that the multiplicity of long-ranged environments hinders the training process.
+However, the errors in the ANN-SR model are much larger than the ANN-LR model at the interface, indicating that the multiplicity of long-ranged environments also hinders the training process.
 Through subsequent active learning steps described below, we are able to optimize both models to have comparable residual force errors below 60 meV/\AA.
 However, this procedure does not eliminate the difficulty in using the ANN-SR to describe extended interfaces.